tekumara/fakesnow/README.md

     yield
 ```

-Or with manual patch targets:
+Or with `from ... import` patch targets:

 ```python
 from typing import Iterator